KnowledgeBoat Logo

 Question 14

-Preeti has a recurring deposit account of ₹1,000 per month at 10% per annum.
-If she gets ₹5,550 as interest at the time of maturity, find the total time for which the account was held.
+Suresh has a recurring deposit account in a bank.
+He deposits ₹2000 per month and the bank pays interest at the rate of 8% per annum.
+If he gets ₹1040 as interest at the time of maturity, find in years total time for which the account was held.

 Answer

-Hence, the account was held for 3 years.
+Hence, total time for which the account was held = 12 months.

 Question 15